katersonnbert/gitnotes/Linux.md

 Unix systems feature groups and users to handle any access permissions.

+### Users

 Every user belongs to a user group.

 All registered users including their userID and their groupID can be listed via

     cat /etc/passwd

+To display all active/available users:

+    users

 - add a new user: